 hand, if the student perceives the assignment is of little value

-to them or too easy for their current skill level, they too, are
+to them or too easy for their current skill level, they too,

-sure, whenever possible, students have some choice
+CHOICE.
+Make sure, whenever possible, students have some choice

 in the type of assignment, duration or sequence.
 By offering

 a variety of difficulty levels and learning modalities, you

 challenged and effective learners.

 line here is quit fighting the students.
 Well-running and self-running

 classrooms require students to feel in control of their learning

 and be actively involved with the scope and direction of that

 learning.
 Off task behavior, non-participants and disruptive